Évry-Courcouronnes station

-Évry-Courcouronnes Centre is a RER station in Évry, Essonne, Île-de-France, France.
+Évry-Courcouronnes station is a RER station and tramway stop in Évry-Courcouronnes, France.
 The station was opened in 1975 and is on the Grigny–Corbeil-Essonnes railway.
-The RER Line D, which is operated by the SNCF, serves the station.
+RER D, which is operated by the SNCF, and Île-de-France tramway Line 12 Express, operated by Transkeo, serves the station.

-Station Info
+Station info

-Constructed at an altitude of 82 meters above sea level, Évry-Courcouronnes Centre station is at the 7.008 kilometer point of the Grigny–Corbeil-Essonnes railway, in between the stations of Orangis – Bois de l'Épine and Le Bras-de-Fer–Évry-Génopole.
+Constructed at an altitude of 82 meters above sea level, Évry-Courcouronnes station is at the 7.008 kilometer point of the Grigny–Corbeil-Essonnes railway, in between the stations of Orangis – Bois de l'Épine and Le Bras-de-Fer–Évry-Génopole.
 In 2014, 8,741,664 people used the station.

+An interchange with Île-de-France tramway Line 12 Express is available.

-Train Services
+Train services

 The following RER D train service serve the station: